 The environment and sustainability has been a top priority for Swedes for a long time.
 The country aims for 100% renewable energy production by 2040.
 Buses run on biogas derived from food waste and recycling is the norm.

 Higher education in Sweden

-There are 39 universities to choose from in Sweden (14 public universities, 17 public university colleges and some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
+There are 39 universities to choose from in Sweden (14 public universities, 16 private universities some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
 University colleges are regarded as universities and are no less prestigious than universities.

 Choosing a course

-See https://studyinsweden.se for general information about studying in Sweden at undergraduate and masters level.
+General information about studying in Sweden at undergraduate and masters level shows there are plenty of opportunities.
 There’s a wide range of Bachelors and postgraduate Masters degree courses which are taught in English.
-You can search for courses at https://www.universityadmissions.se/.
+You can search for courses here.